Tokyo’s Top Haunted Spots for Ghost Hunting in Summer 2025

 Shinrei Rating: 👻👻👻👻

 Jokan-Ji, referred to as the “Throw Away Temple,” holds a tragic legacy as the burial site for many women from the Yoshiwara red-light district during the Edo period.
 Thousands of unmarked graves are located here, and many believe the spirits of these women still linger, unable to find peace.
 Shadowy figures and strange sounds, including soft cries, are often reported at night.
-The temple’s annual memorial ceremonies reflect ongoing efforts to honor these souls, further cementing its status as one of Tokyo’s most haunted places.
+The temple’s annual memorial ceremonies reflect ongoing efforts to honor these souls, further cementing its status as one of Tokyo’s most haunted spots.

 Address: 1-1 Kinutakoen, Setagaya-ku